sjbylo/ocp-topics/test-secrets/README.md

 # Trying out secrets

+The Secret object type provides a mechanism to hold sensitive information such as passwords, credentials, and so on.
+Secrets decouple sensitive content from the pods.

 Secrets can be created in different ways.
-For this topic, we will create 2 secrets from files in a folder.
-First, create the secret data on disk.
+For this topic, 2 secrets are created from files in a folder.
+If not already, create the secret data on disk.

 ```
 mkdir secrets